What’s Eating You?

 Don’t play with the cord, don’t admire the cord – you need to cut it!
 You can’t straddle the fence with what’s good and bad for you.
 You just have to dive in with both feet.

-Likewise, instead of giving into Arden’s pouting this past week, I explained to her that she would eat what I had prepared or get ready for bed.
+Likewise, instead of giving into Arden’s pouting, I explained to her that she would eat what I had prepared or get ready for bed.

 She chose to eat.